-MoinMoin is written using the Python programming language so you need to start it using the python interpreter:
+MoinMoin is written using the Python programming language, thus you need to start it using the python interpreter:

 $ cd moin-x.x.x $ python wikiserver.py (you will see the log output of the running MoinMoin server here)

 After MoinMoin has started, it will show some log output in your terminal window.
-Within that logging output, it will also announce on which IP address and port the server runs (e.g. http://127.0.0.1:8080).
+Within that logging output, it will also announce on which IP address and port the server runs (127.0.0.1:8080).

-Now just leave that terminal window as it is and the builtin web server of MoinMoin will work as long as you don't stop it.
+Now just leave that terminal window as it is - the builtin web server of MoinMoin will work as long as you don't stop it.

 You can stop the server by closing that terminal window or by pressing Ctrl-C to interrupt it.

-You should now see your fresh moin wiki in your browser.
-Maybe bookmark that address so you don't have to enter it manually each time you want to use your wiki.
+You should now see your fresh moin wiki in your browser, maybe bookmark that address so you don't have to enter it manually each time you use your wiki.

-Your wiki is now ready to use.
+Your wiki is ready to use now.
 Have fun!

 Mac: Detailed Quick Installation

 Apple's Mac operating system comes with Python already installed as a part of the core system software, making running Moin wiki very easy.